rashedhasan090/AlloyGPTverifier/README.md

 # AlloyGPTverifier
-Our ChatGPT verifier with Alloy API's
+Our Alloy specification verifier with Alloy API's, which helps us to run Alloy specification swiftly and integrate it with otyer services.

 ## Usage